Arthur James Herbert (general): Early life and education

 Herbert was born in Llansantffraed, Monmouthshire, the second son of James A. Jones of Llanarth, Monmouthshire, and Lady Harriet Plunkett, daughter of Arthur Plunkett, 8th Earl of Fingall, a prominent Irish Roman Catholic peer.
 He was educated at Prior Park Roman Catholic College and Christ Church, Oxford, earning a B.A. in 1877 and M.A. in 1882.

 Along with other members of his family, he changed his surname to Herbert in 1848.

 Military career

-Herbert was commissioned into the 23rd Regiment of Foot of the Royal Welsh Fusiliers in 1839.
+Herbert was commissioned into the 23rd Regiment of Foot, also known as the Royal Welsh Fusiliers, in 1839.

 He rose through the officer ranks becoming a Major in 1854.
 He served in the Crimean War and made sketches of the action.

 In 1856 he was appointed Deputy Quartermaster-General in the Ionian Islands before becoming Assistant Adjutant-General at Headquarters.

 He was appointed Quartermaster-General to the Forces in 1882 and retired in 1887.